redpen-cc/redpen-doc/source/format.rst

 Bold
 ^^^^^

 Wrap characters with double asterisks or underscores for bold.
-The followings a sample of bold sentences.
+The following are samples of bold sentences.

 .. code-block:: none